Fist (band): History

 Despite failing to sell in "significant numbers", Fist were singled out for praise by a number of critics for writing catchy choruses and resisting the clichéd heavy metal lyrics of many other NWOBHM bands, that primarily sang about the occult; "You'll Never Get Me Up (In One of Those)", for example, is about fear of flying, while "Throwing in the Towel" is about an ageing boxer unhappy to be back in the ring.
 "Name, Rank and Serial Number" in particular is considered an all-time classic by many rock and metal fans.

 In 2001, original frontman Keith Satchfield formed a new version of Fist which included members of Hollow Ground as well as guest musicians.
 This lineup released a new album, Storm, in 2005.
 The music on this album had a much heavier feel than anything Fist had previously released.
 The album received a mixed reception, with some camps preferring the older more classic sounding material and other camps criticising the "synthetic" sound of the recordings especially the drums.
 There was some initial activity with this line-up e.g., a one off show at Headbangers Open Air in Germany, however, due to ill health, the band remained inactive shortly afterwards and again the album failed to make any major impact.

 In 2013, Fist reformed with original members Harry "Hiroshima" Hill, Davey Irwin and Norman Appleby from the Back with Vengeance period.
 Added to this line-up was new frontman Glenn S. Howes, a veteran of the NWOBHM scene after spending time in the groups Blitzkrieg, Tygers of Pan Tang and Avenger.
 This line-up debuted at the Bro Fest festival in the UK in 2014, headlining the Friday night to much expectation and excitement.
 The resulting reviews pouring great admiration for the band and the new formation.
 Fist continue to play live across the world with this line-up and as of 2015 have rumoured to be writing songs for a new album.
 In 2016, Norman Appleby was replaced by local bassist Steve East.
 This lineup played a final gig in South Shields on 1 April 2017, supporting Bernie Torme on the first gig of his Dublin Cowboy tour.
 Steve East and Glenn S Howes had both previously announced they would leave the band after this gig.
 Fist will continue with Irwin and Hill being joined by former vocalist Glenn Coates and bass player Norman Appleby.

+Legacy

+Jack Butler-Terry of Metal Hammer assessed: "Although Fist faded into obscurity, their limited output exemplifies all that was magnificent about the NWOBHM."